Yanagisawa Saxophones10th June 2021

 Here at Dawkes Music we stock a wide range of Yanagisawa Saxophones for sale.
-Yanagisawa are one of the most popular upgrade professional level Saxophones and this is our ultimate guide to the brand, the range and all the differences to help you choose.
+Yanagisawa are one of the most popular upgrade professional level Saxophones.
+This is our ultimate guide to the brand, the range and all the differences to help you choose.

 There are five models of Alto, Tenor and Baritone now available.
 Soprano has six straight options and three curved.
 There are spec differences and also material differences.
 Let’s take a look at the material differences first and how that might affect the sound…